-Qualifying for an conforming loan or jumbo loan is the most common impediment to buying a house, which is why we offer the easy and fast Owner Financed home buying solution.
-(See the benefits of buying with Owner Financing.)
-Although, there comes a time when you will need to qualify through a bank to refinance your Owner Financed home.
-The Owner Finance Specialists at Forte Properties can point you in the right direction when it comes to rebuilding your credit.
+Qualifying for an conforming loan or jumbo loan is the most common impediment to buying a house, which is why we offer the easy and fast owner financed home buying solution.
+(See the benefits of buying with owner financing.)
+Although, there comes a time when you will need to qualify through a bank to refinance your owner financed home.
+The Owner Finance Experts at Forte Properties can point you in the right direction when it comes to rebuilding your credit.
 It is never too early to start!

 Your Credit History